cojic/CloudSecurityResearch/documentation/apis.md

 Implement a schema-based response validation mechanism to enforce the expected data returned by API methods.
 Define and enforce data structures to ensure consistency and security.
 <br>
 •	Minimum Data Exposure
 Keep the returned data structures to the minimum required by the business or functional requirements of the endpoint.
-Avoid exposing unnecessary information that could pose security risks.
+Avoid exposing unnecessary information that could pose security risks. <br>
+•	Encrypt the data sent to the client, so it is opaque to the client. <br>
+•	The approach of logging activity can also provide security against data manipulation attacks.

 ### API4: 2023 Unrestricted resource consumption